 Their daily interest is in further solidifying the clinical health, social determinants of health, person-centered choice, and expense-reduction outcomes Mainstay's team of respected professionals is uniquely facilitating for people supported and key stakeholders within the human services arena.
-Both Jim and Sylvia are dedicated to cultivating beneficial collaborations with astute providers, managed care entities, state disabilities officials, state provider associations, and critical overseers and funders.
+Both Jim and Sylvia are dedicated to cultivating beneficial collaborations with astute providers, managed care entities, state disabilities officials, state provider associations, and pivotal overseers and funders.

 Scroll down to get more insight into Mainstay's most passionate fiber nerds . . .

 Collaborating with professionals from Northwestern University's Feinberg School of Medicine, Jim and Sylvia wrote the grant applications that resulted in Mainstay being awarded two back-to-back USDA SBIR grants to test, refine and expand the My25 program throughout the nation.
 The U.S. Secretary of Health and Human Services invited Jim and Sylvia to meet with the HHS leadership team because of demonstrated outcomes diminishing obesity and diabetes rates for high-risk individuals on a sustainable basis.
 Illinois legislators asked Sylvia and Jim to draft guidelines—which have since been enacted into law—regarding better health benchmarks for marginalized populations within the state.
 And Mainstay’s founders were highlighted in Kellogg World’s cover story, “The Impact of Success,” because of their leadership role in reducing organizational expenses while preventive health substantially improves through better nutrition for people supported.

 James D. Vail